Penguin City Beer releasing limited-edition cans for Youngstown Phantoms

-YOUNGSTOWN, Ohio (WKBN) – Penguin City Brewing Company is featuring Youngstown Phantoms Hockey on select beer cans this year.
+YOUNGSTOWN, Ohio (WYTV) – Penguin City Brewing Company is featuring Youngstown Phantoms Hockey on select beer cans this year.

 You can get the special 12-ounce can — featuring artwork by Youngstown Clothing Company — in select stores and at all home Phantoms games.